Walter C. Booth: Coaching career

-untied and unscored upon for a perfect 9–0 record, excluding an exhibition against Lincoln High School with a score of 27–0.
+untied, and unscored upon for a perfect 9–0 record, excluding an exhibition against Lincoln High School with a score of 27–0.
 The team was led by John R. Bender and Charles Borg and had a 12-game winning streak.

-In 1903 Nebraska continued its winning streak with a 10–0 record, not counting the 23–6 exhibition game victory over Lincoln High school) season.
+In 1903 Nebraska continued its winning streak with a 10–0 record (not counting the 23–6 exhibition game victory over Lincoln High School).
 The winning streak was now 22 games (24 with exhibition games).
-One newspaper stated that "Nebraska occupies a unique position in western football, too strong to find fearful competitors, the Cornhuskers can almost weep with Alexander the Great because they have no more teams to conquer" during this season.
+One newspaper stated that "Nebraska occupies a unique position in western football, too strong to find fearful competitors; the Cornhuskers can almost weep with Alexander the Great because they have no more teams to conquer."

-The 1904 Nebraska Cornhuskers team would win their first two games and one exhibition game before losing to Colorado to end a 24-game winning streak, 27 including exhibition games.
-This streak remained a school record until the 1994 Nebraska Cornhuskers team have a 26-game winning streak before losing to Arizona State in 1996.
-The 1904 team would end the season with a 7–3 record, not counting two victory exhibition games).
+The 1904 Nebraska Cornhuskers team would win their first two games and one exhibition game before losing to Colorado to end a 24-game winning streak (27 including exhibition games).
+This streak remained a school record until the 1994 Nebraska Cornhuskers team had a 26-game winning streak before losing to Arizona State in 1996.
+The 1904 team would end the season with a 7–3 record, not counting two exhibition game victories.

-Booths final season was in 1905 with an 8–2 record, not counting one exhibition victory.
-The university's student newspaper stated that Booth "raised Nebraska from a second-rate team among those of the Missouri Valley to a position where even the leaders of the Conference look upon her as an opponent to be feared" in 1905.
+Booth's final season was in 1905, which he finished with an 8–2 record, not counting one exhibition victory.
+The university's student newspaper stated that Booth "raised Nebraska from a second-rate team among those of the Missouri Valley to a position where even the leaders of the Conference look upon her as an opponent to be feared."

 Booth's final record was 46–8–1 for a .845 winning percentage, a school record until Ewald O. Stiehm surpassed it with a 35–5–3 (.913) record from 1911 to 1915.

 Later life and death

-Booth work in the insurance business for many years with Big Bill Edwards, his former Princeton teammate, as a partner.
-Booth died on April 5, 1944, at Roosevelt Hospital in Manhattan.
+Booth worked in the insurance business for many years with Big Bill Edwards, his former Princeton teammate, as a partner.
+Booth died on April 5, 1944 at Roosevelt Hospital in Manhattan.